Do Masks for Viruses Help Stop COVID-19?

 Three Tragic Reasons for the USA’s Rapid Spread of COVID-19:

-The federal government did not kick-start into producing extra supplies of masks when they were informed of the coming pandemic.
+2 – The federal government did not kick-start into producing extra supplies of masks when they were informed of the coming pandemic.
 Because of this, there are not enough masks for viruses to protect front-line healthcare workers from infected patients.
-If you have tried to purchase any, you know there are few masks rated for viruses available to keep the untested-sick from sharing the disease.

-Since there is no federal level plan for fighting this pandemic, widespread social distancing was not practiced early.
+3 – Since there is no federal level plan for fighting this pandemic, widespread social distancing was not practiced early.
 Some Governors and Mayors took measures to stop the spread early, many states reacted slowly with mandates to stay home.
-As a result, healthcare workers are so short on masks for viruses that they are wearing wearing diapers on their faces.
+As a result, healthcare workers are so short on masks for viruses that they are wearing them more than once.
+This puts them and patients at risk.